Marsh McLennan Agency Acquires - GuruFocus.com

-Marsh McLennan Agency (MMA), a subsidiary of Marsh, today announced the acquisition of Focus Insurance, a leading personal insurance brokerage firm based in Houston, Texas.
+Marsh McLennan Agency (MMA), a subsidiary of Marsh, today announced the acquisition of Bradley Insurance Agency, a leading commercial insurance broker based in Knoxville, Tennessee.
 Terms of the acquisition were not disclosed.

-Founded in 2001, Focus Insurance specializes in customized personal insurance programs throughout the United States.
-All Focus employees, including Vice President at Focus Mickie Comiskey, will be joining MMA.
+Founded in 1972 by Steve Bradley, and acquired by Kendall and Kevin Bradley in 2014, Bradley Insurance serves organizations across multiple industries and sizes.
+All Bradley Insurance employees, including Kendall and Kevin Bradley, will be joining MMA.

-“Focus Insurance puts individuals and families first, with a keen eye to customized solutions that protect their clients’ interests and assets,” commented Bill Henry, CEO of MMA’s Southwest region.
-“We are pleased to welcome Focus to MMA as we see continued growth and expansion in the region.”
+“With the addition of Bradley Insurance, we’re expanding our insurance expertise in eastern Tennessee under the direction of a highly respected and accomplished team,” commented Peter Krause, CEO of MMA’s Southeast region.
+“We are proud to welcome Bradley Insurance to the MMA family.”

 About Marsh McLennan Agency